anthonylangsworth/Colonisation/README.md

 1. Download and extract `systemsPopulated.json` from https://www.edsm.net/en/nightly-dumps into `Colonisation.StarSystems`.
 This file is also excluded from the git repository.
 1. (Optional) Change the `minorFactionName` setting in `Colonisation.StarSystems\applicationSettings.config` to the name of your minor faction.
 It must match **exactly**.
 1. Compile and run `Colonisation.StarSystems`.
 It takes about four to four and a half minutes to run.
 Output is written to `colonisationTargets.csv` by default.
 1. Copy `colonisationTargets.csv` into `Colonisation.Bodies` and `Colonisation.Points`.
-You can also load this into any spreadsheet.
+You can also load this file into any spreadsheet.
 1. Compile and run `Colonisation.Bodies` to download relevant information about the bodies in these systems.
 This may take a while, particularly if `edsm.com` is busy.
 1. Copy `systemBodies.json` into `Colonisation.Points`.
 1. (Future) Compile and run `Colonisation.Points` to output (TODO)